Unknown-3301/NEAT/README.md

 ## Usage
 First create a 'GenomeEnvironment' instance. to create it it needs the parameters:
-- **MutationInfo**: a struct that contains information about the mutation parameters for evolving artificial neural networks, these parameters are:
+- **MutationInfo**: a struct that holds information about the mutation parameters for evolving artificial neural networks, these parameters are:
   - **AddConnectionChance**: represent the chance of adding a new connection when mutating, where 0 is 0% and 1 is 100%.
   - **AddNodeChance**: represent the chance of adding a new node when mutating, where 0 is 0% and 1 is 100%.
   - **ConnectionEnableChance**: represent the chance of enabling a disabled connection when mutating, where 0 is 0% and 1 is 100%.